qaalabs/DE5M6/docs/day4/sprint3.md

 ---

 ### Data Lineage Tracking (3 points)

 !!! example "As a Data Steward, I want automated data lineage tracking so that I can understand data flow and transformations for audit purposes."

 **Key Tasks:**

 - Add lineage metadata to each transformation step
 - Log source-to-target mappings for all data movements
-- Create simple lineage visualization or report
+- Create simple lineage visualisation or report
 - Test lineage tracking through complete ETL pipeline

 **Skills:** python, metadata management